The Ice Bucket Challenge Is Just Neknominate Without The Vomit

 Nothing screams THE INTERNET quite like a self-proclaimed nutter in a vest sculling a pint of gin and sick, posting a video of it online, then nominating other self-proclaimed nutters to do the same.

-This trend crudely dubbed “Neknominate” made its way over to North America after a time, but remains a distinctly British activity.
-Given that some uber-bloke from Kent downed a pint of vodka, milk and processed dead mice earlier this year, I’m not sure anybody will ever enjoy the grand tradition of risking death with a single drink quite as much as the British public.
+This trend crudely dubbed “Neknominate” made its way over to North America after a time, but remains a distinctly European activity.
+Given that some uber-bloke from Kent downed a pint of vodka, milk and processed dead mice earlier this year, I’m not sure anybody will ever enjoy the grand tradition of risking death with a single drink quite as much as the European public.

 Videos by VICE